Aircloak/aircloak/air/docs/content/sql.md

 - When `NULL` handling is not specified in an `ORDER BY` in a subquery (either `NULLS FIRST` or `NULLS LAST`) the default handling for the underlying datasource will be used.
 For postgres that means that `NULL` values will be treated as larger than all other values.
 For SAP HANA, MySQL, SQL Server, and MongoDB they will be treated as smaller than all other values.
-The top-level query always defaults to treating `NULL` values as larger than othre values.
+The top-level query always defaults to treating `NULL` values as larger than other values.